 Personal data may not be transferred to countries outside the European Union, unless the receiving country guarantees an adequate level of protection.
 This also applies to transfers of personal data within a group of companies.
-The European Commission (EC) has decided that the following countries provide an adequate level of protection: Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland and Uruguay.
+The European Commission (EC) has decided that the following countries provide an adequate level of protection: Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, the United Kingdom (excluding information that falls within the UK immigration exemption) and Uruguay.
 The countries belonging to the EEA also are deemed to guarantee an adequate level of protection.

 On 12 July 2016, the EC adopted the EU–US Privacy Shield adequacy decision, which became operational on 1 August 2016.
-Therefore personal data may be transferred to organisations in the United States that are certified under the Privacy Shield as having an appropriate level of protection (for the duration of the certification).
+The European Court of Justice has invalidated this adequacy decision in its ruling of 16 July 2020.
+Therefore, as of 16 July 2020, personal data may no longer be transferred to organisations in the United States on the basis of the EU–US Privacy Shield.

 iii Sensitive data

-The processing of special category personal data (such as data regarding race or ethnic origin, political opinions, religion or philosophical beliefs, membership of a union, genetic or biometric identification data (for identification purposes), health or sexual preferences) is, in principle, prohibited.
+The processing of special category personal data (namely data regarding racial or ethnic origin, political opinions, religious or philosophical beliefs, membership of a union, genetic data, biometric identification data (for identification purposes), health or data concerning a person's sex life or sexual orientation) is, in principle, prohibited.
 The same applies to personal data relating to criminal convictions or offences.
-The GDPR provides for certain circumstances based on which the processing of sensitive personal data is allowed, for example if the data subject has given his or her explicit consent or if the data subject has manifestly made the data public himself or herself.
+The GDPR and the Data Protection Regulation (Implementation) provide for certain circumstances based on which the processing of sensitive personal data is allowed, for example if the data subject has given his or her explicit consent or if the data subject has manifestly made the data public himself or herself.
 The Data Protection Regulation (Implementation) Act also provides specific derogations to these prohibitions.
 An employer may, for example, process health data where this is necessary for the reintegration of employees in a case of incapacity for work.

 iv Background checks